skypyproject/skypy/docs/galaxies.rst

 Luminosity
 ----------

-The following models are found in the `skypy.galaxy.luminosity` package.
+The following models are found in the `skypy.galaxies.luminosity` package.

-.. currentmodule:: skypy.galaxy.luminosity
+.. currentmodule:: skypy.galaxies.luminosity
 .. autosummary::
    :nosignatures: